meteor/meteor/content/blaze.md

 By using `this.subscribe()` (as opposed to `Meteor.subscribe`), the subscription state automatically gets amalagamated into the template instance's subscription readiness reactive state variable, which can be used both from within templates (via the `{{Template.subscriptionsReady}}` helper) or within helpers (via `instance.subscriptionsReady()`).

-Notice as well in this case that we access the global client-side state store `FlowRouter` in this template, which we access via a instance method (`getListId()`), called both from the autorun, and from the `listArray` helper:
+Notice as well in this case that we access the global client-side state store `FlowRouter` in this component, which we access via a instance method (`getListId()`), called both from the autorun, and from the `listArray` helper:

 ```js
 Template.listsShowPage.helpers({